ishana-s/Predator_Recovery_Supplemental/README.md

 Absence: The number of years in which the predator was locally extirpated

-Community Response: The category of significant community change caused by keystone absence/ decreased presence
+Community Response: The category of significant community change caused by predator absence/ decreased presence

 Log_gpd: the GDP (gross domestic product) of where the recovery took place, logarithmically standardized